joshkitt/cloud-certification/aws/aws-csaa.md

         - cheaper
         - not as intelligent
 - Security groups
+    - __Security groups can reference other security groups__
-    __Load balancer security group can be allowed in to the EC2 instance security group__
+    - __Load balancer security group can be allowed in to the EC2 instance security group__
         - Used to provide security by limiting direct EC2 access (must go through ELB first)
-        - __Security groups can reference other security groups__
 -  SSL / TLS Certificates
     - __AWS Certificate Manager - used to manage certificates__
-    - Can use many certificates for different domains
     - __Server Name Indication (SNI) - clients can specify the hostname - multiple certs for diff domains__
         - __ELB (except Classic) can use SNI, along with CloudFront__
+        - Can use many certificates for different domains

 ### Auto Scaling Group
 - Scale in or out based on CloudWatch alarms - built-in metrics and custom metrics